ChalmersGU-data-structure-courses/dsabook/src/markdown/03-analysis-part-1/01-problems-algorithm-and-programs.md

 <!-- By definition, an algorithm must provide sufficient detail that it can be converted into a program when needed. -->

 The distinction between the terms "algorithm" and "program" is not always clear.
-For example, Selection sort is an algorithm which we described very abstractly using plain English in @sec:selection-sort-overview, but we also showed pseudocode in @sec:selection-sort.
+For example, Selection sort is an algorithm which we described very abstractly using plain English in @sec:sorting-1:overview, but we also showed pseudocode in @sec:sorting-1:selection-sort.
 Which one of these is the best description of the actual *algorithm*, and not a specific program?
 The abstract English description is closer to the "ideal" Selection sort algorithm, but it is also more prone to misunderstandings and unintended ambiguities.